Cool stuff in Dubai

 Desert safari

-The Arabian desert, from which the city of Dubai grew, is truly beautiful and absolutely pristine in places.
-A sundowner desert safari – with dune bashing, Bedouin-style hospitality, camel rides, belly dancing and more – is a magical introduction to the desert.
+The Arabian desert is truly beautiful and a sundowner desert safari, with dune bashing, Bedouin-style hospitality, camel rides, belly dancing and more, is a magical introduction.
 There are plenty of tour operators (including Arabian Adventures) who offer this type of safari along with a variety of other desert excursions.

 The Big Boy and me, on top of a sand dune – you can just see the Hajar Mountains (Arabic for stone mountains), which mark the Dubai-Oman border, in the background.